TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

          'label' => 'LLL:EXT:examples/Resources/Private/Language/locallang.xlf:additional_categories',
          // This field should not be an exclude-field 'exclude' => FALSE,
-         // Override generic configuration, e.g. sort by title rather than by sorting 'fieldConfiguration' => array(
+         // Override generic configuration, for example sort by title rather than by sorting 'fieldConfiguration' => array(
             'foreign_table_where' => ' AND {#sys_category}.{#sys_language_uid} IN (-1, 0) ORDER BY sys_category.title ASC',
          ),